-Norwegian Stave churches were built just after the close of the Viking Age in Scandinavia in the 1100 and 1200’s.
-The technique of using vertical posts-or staves- had been modified over time to become wooden architectural works of art.
+Stave churches were built in Scandinavia and Northwestern Europe from the waning years of the Viking Age in Scandinavia (11th - 12th century CE) to the beginning of the Early Modern Period (1500 CE).
+The technique of using vertical posts - or staves - to construct massive wooden buildings had been modified over time through several artistic and architectural waves and eventually became a true European art form.
 The church in Moorhead is a full-scale replica of the Hopperstad Church located in the town of Vik, Norway.